ahdinosaur/blog.mikey.nz/source/_posts/empathetic-vs-skeptical-moderates.md

 To be a good moderate is to listen, to give a voice to those who aren't being heard (or can't be present), to be a connecting link between diverse sides, to support a [diversity of tactics](https://en.wikipedia.org/wiki/Diversity_of_tactics) brought by each participant given their understanding of the local situation.

-Help people (especially those with privilege) to be more empathetic of others (especially those without privilege)

-Help people get past labels which are different to them and thinking about others as humans similar to them.

 ## Moderate strategy: be an ally

 There are social justice movements happening around us, _be an ally_!